 This superbly wrought object is emblematic of its owner, who was one of the leading collectors of arms and armour in 19th-century France.

-Signet Ring of Alfred-Emilien, comte de Nieuwerkerke by French, c.
+Signet Ring of Alfred-Emilien, comte de Nieuwerkerke by Unknown Artist, c.
 1850

 © Wallace Collection